atmacvit/bincrowd/binning/README.md

 This folder contains the method in which the data-splits are created.
 This procedure partions the count range into balanced strata (bins) using Bayesian optimality criterion (Sec 3).
 The procedure can be summarised as shown below.

-Alorithm Block 1 |  Algorithm block 2
+Algorithm Block 1 |  Algorithm block 2
 :-------------------------:|:-------------------------:
 ![algo](algorithm1.jpg) | ![algo2](algorithm2.jpg)